 The Biometric Consortium, supported by NIST and the NSA, exists to facilitate scientific and technical interchanges between the U.S. Federal government and outside entities on biometric and other identity technologies.

 Over the last ten years or so, face recognition has become a popular area of research in computer vision and one of the most successful applications of image analysis and understanding.

 The BCOE is the FBI’s program for exploring and advancing the use of biometric technologies and capabilities for integration into operations.
 The BCOE strives to deliver state-of-the-art biometric tools and technologies to law enforcement and intelligence personnel around the world.

-His research interests include biometrics/identity Science, applied machine learning/pattern recognition, and signal/image Analysis.
+His research interests include biometrics/identity Science, applied machine learning/pattern recognition, and signal/image analysis.
 Before becoming a faculty member, Dr. Woodard was a Director of Central Intelligence postdoctoral fellow.
 His postdoctoral research focused on the development of advanced iris recognition systems using high-resolution sensors.
-His current research projects include behavioral-based biometric recognition, author attribution (stylometry) via natural language processing, image analysis/machine learning based hardware assurance, and cyber deception detection via natural language processing.
+His current research projects include behavioral-based biometric recognition, author attribution (stylometry) via text analytics, and image analysis/machine learning based hardware assurance.